Equity release frequently asked questions

 Can I move house with equity release?

 If your new home is worth less than the current one you may need to pay back some of the loan and interest.
-And if your new property doesn’t meet our lending criteria, you might be able to use downsizing protection – your adviser will be able to tell you if you’re eligible.
+And if your new property doesn’t meet our lending criteria, you might be able to use downsizing protection – subject to our terms and conditions.
 Downsizing protection means you’ll be allowed to repay the lifetime mortgage with no early repayment charge.
 Once you've repaid your lifetime mortgage, then the loan is closed and you can buy your new property.
 Downsizing protection is available on lifetime mortgages applied for on or after 8 April 2019.
 Terms and conditions apply.

-If your new property doesn't meet the lending criteria and you’re not eligible for downsizing protection, you might not be able to move to this specific property.
+If your new property doesn't meet the lending criteria and you’re not eligible for downsizing protection, you will need to repay your loan, which might include an early repayment charge.

 What’s the interest rate?

 Our lifetime mortgage interest rates are based on your individual circumstances such as your age, property value, health and lifestyle details, and how much cash you’d like to release.
-When you speak to an equity release adviser, they’ll arrange to give you a personalised illustration which will show you your interest rate.
+When you speak to an equity release adviser, they’ll arrange to give you a personalised illustration which will show you your interest rate that would be fixed for the duration of the lifetime mortgage.

 Are there any fees?